 Much of our focus in this chapter is on how economies build up their stock of physical capital.
-Figure 21.3 "The Aggregate Production Function: Output as a Function of the Physical Capital Stock" shows how output in the aggregate production function depends on the capital stock.
+Figure 6.3 "The Aggregate Production Function: Output as a Function of the Physical Capital Stock" shows how output in the aggregate production function depends on the capital stock.
 Increases in the capital stock lead to more output.
 If Juan has more tools to work with, then he can produce more goods.
-However, we usually think that the production function will exhibit diminishing marginal product of capital, which means that a given increase in the capital stock contributes more to output when the capital stock is low than when the capital stock is high.
-In Figure 21.3 "The Aggregate Production Function: Output as a Function of the Physical Capital Stock", we can see this from the fact that the production function gets flatter as the amount of physical capital increases.
+However, we usually think that the production function will exhibit diminishing marginal product of capital, which means that a given increase in the capital stock is high.
+In Figure 6.3 "The Aggregate Production Function: Output as a Function of the Physical Capital Stock", we can see this from the fact that the production function gets flatter as the amount of physical capital increases.